10 Unique Camping Tent Types

 Canvas tents are pretty expensive.

-Furthermore, some canvas tents come with electrical cable outlets, windows, bug mesh on doors and windows, as well as a shock-absorbing grounding system for harsh weather.
+Like rooftop tents, most good-quality, customizable canvas tents cost $1,500 to $4,000.
+You should receive high-quality canvas and many accessories and features for that price.
+Furthermore, some canvas tents have electrical cable outlets, windows, bug mesh on doors and windows, and a shock-absorbing grounding system for harsh weather.

 5. Pop-Up Tents

-Pop-up tents are spring-loaded, meaning that they literally pop into place when you set them up.
+Pop-up tents are spring-loaded, meaning they pop into place when you set them up.
 When you need to take them down, they are collapsible and are stored in a small, easy-to-pack container.
-This leaves little need for effort on your part and can create quick and easy camping for hikers on the move!
+This leaves little need for effort and can create quick and easy camping for hikers on the move!

-Furthermore, there are some pop-up tents that are perfect for small families or couples who want a little more space.
-Some pop-up tents can sleep four people, or even you and your three dogs!
+Furthermore, some pop-up tents are perfect for small families or couples wanting more space.
+Some can sleep four people or even you and your three dogs!

-Other pop-up tents are for a single person to stand in comfortably as a changing room at the beach or in the woods.
-You can use them as a cover for camp toilets or showers, too!
+Other pop-up tents are comfortable for a single person to stand in, such as a changing room at the beach or in the woods.
+You can also use them as a cover for camp toilets or showers!

 The Cost: